 Concordia’s Master’s in Applied Exercise Science features a concentration in Sports Performance Training.
 Classes start every eight weeks, and class sizes are kept small, with just 20 students in each class.
 With fully asynchronous learning, you can also choose a one-year track to complete your program at an accelerated rate.

-The University of Louisiana at Monroe is located in Monroe, LA, and welcomes around 9,000 students annually.
+The University of Louisiana at Monroe is one of the best sports medicine colleges.
+It is located in Monroe, LA, and welcomes around 9,000 students annually.
 To date, the university has conferred more than 72,000 academic degrees.
 The institution was founded in 1931 in an area of stunning natural beauty, with the Bayou DeSiard passing through the 238-acre campus.

 The University of Texas at El Paso is a public university based in El Paso, Texas, and is the second-largest institution in the nation to boast of a majority Mexican American study body.
 Of the roughly 25,000 students enrolled, over 80% are Hispanic.
 UTEP has also been ranked among the top 5% of research institutions in the U.S.

 Available as a fully online program, this Master’s in Kinesiology also offers classroom-based courses.
 You’ll have the opportunity to perform research in areas that include:

 - strength and conditioning

 - nutrition and metabolism